suxess-it/kubriX/README.md

 "dev cotainers: clean up dev volume"
 "rebuild without cache and reopen in container"

-# create cnp local demo environment
+# Create a local kubriX test environment on your machine

 ## how to set it up